7onn/hellofresh/challenge/kubernetes/README.md

 ```

 #### jaeger
-It was quite troublesome to implement it locally on a dual core with 8Gb of RAM =(
+even patching the cassandra statefulset replicas to 1 instance, it was quite troublesome to implement it locally on a dual core with 8Gb of RAM
-then I gave up this step; holefully the whole documentation and scripts will be enough for this challenge assessment
+then I gave up this step; hopefully the whole documentation and scripts will be enough for this challenge assessment

 #### after install